• Product Introduction

 Template main features and advantages:

-Fast deployment: No need to configure a complex environment, just a few minutes to go live.
+Fast deployment: No need for complex environment configuration, just a few minutes to go live.

 High performance and security: Based on edge node distribution, access speed is fast with strong anti-attack capability.

-Flexible customization: Supports customizing content structure and UI styles.
+Flexible customization: Supports customizable content structure and UI styles.

-Easy-to-maintain: Content and frontend separation with support for visualization content management.
+Easy-to-maintain: Content and frontend separation with support for visual content management.

 Scenarios